influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/view-functions/selectors.md

 2015-08-18T00:30:00Z   2.051
 ```

-The query returns one randomly selected point from the `water_level` field key.
+Returns one randomly selected point from the `water_level` field key.
 It covers the [time range](/influxdb/v2.4/query-data/influxql/explore-data/time-and-timezone/#time-syntax) between `2015-08-18T00:00:00Z` and `2015-08-18T00:30:00Z` and [groups](/influxdb/v2.4/query-data/influxql/explore-data/group-by/#group-by-time-intervals) results into 18-minute intervals.

 Notice that the [`GROUP BY time()` clause](/influxdb/v2.4/query-data/influxql/explore-data/group-by/#group-by-time-intervals) does not override the points' original timestamps.